ja-odur/Book-A-Meal_api/README.md

 [![Coverage Status](https://coveralls.io/repos/github/jaodur/Book-A-Meal_api/badge.svg?branch=Develop)](https://coveralls.io/github/jaodur/Book-A-Meal_api?branch=Develop)

 ## __Book A Meal__
-is a web based app that enables  several caterers to setup menus,and manage orders.
+Is a web based app that enables  several caterers to setup menus,and manage orders.
 The app also allows customer to order a meal, modify their orders, check their order history and also have a quick glance at the trending menus.